aripalanjian/Sys-Net-2-Proj-2/README.md

 # Systems and Networks II

-## Project 1
+## Project 2

 Contributors: Ari Palanjian

-* Note: This program was developed using WSL and tested using the Google Chrome Browser
+* Note: This program was developed using WSL and tested using a second WSL terminal instance.

 ## Included Files